 So what really even is an eSIM and how does it change how you use your phone?
 Does your phone have one?
 Should you care?
-We've collected all your likely questions below:
+And which networks support them?
+We've collected all your likely questions below.

 What is an eSIM anyway?